philwantsfish/scala-bitcoin-jsonrpc/README.md

 import client._

-// A block height, coped from Example 3-5 in Mastering Bitcoin val blockHeight = 277316
+// A block height, copied from Example 3-5 in Mastering Bitcoin val blockHeight = 277316

 // Get the block hash with height 277316